EFT enables therapists to facilitate rapid relief from emotional distress, enhancing the effectiveness of the therapeutic process.

 Upsetting events and trauma are a common part of life.
 Everyone experiences loss, anger, disappointment and other upsetting emotions.
 Those are normal.
 Our global society encourages people to suppress their emotions because to do otherwise is often construed as a sign of weakness.
 But suppression results in stress placed on the body and long-term stress can lead to a wide variety of physical manifestations in the body.
 The goal is to allow the person the opportunity to acknowledge and then release the emotions they have been holding onto, sometimes for decades.
 Helping clients to release some or all of the stress related to upsetting events results in a relaxed body and a more positive emotional state.

 Example: Ahmed is an immigrant from a country which has been at war for many years.
 He came to the U.S. when he was 18 to attend college, but he is finding life challenging.
 He has been having explosive angry outbursts and has been arrested a couple of times.
 He can’t identify why he is having these outbursts, but he wants to stop them before he hurts someone else.
 He has reported many traumatic experiences and you have helped him face those by using TF-CBT, but the relief from the explosive anger he was looking for hasn’t appeared.
 For some of his trauma experiences, the TF-CBT seems to have intensified the trauma instead of reducing it.
-EFT is a very effective way to gently reduce the intensity of feelings from traumatic events.
-The client does not have to approach an event head-on, but from a more indirect approach.
+Tapping is a very effective way to gently reduce the intensity of feelings from traumatic events.
+The client does not have to approach an event head-on, but from a more gentle, indirect approach which doesn’t cause re-tramatization.

 Increase Feelings of Wellness

-EFT can be used not only to reduce negative emotions and distress but also to promote positive emotions and a sense of well-being.
+Tapping can be used not only to reduce negative emotions and distress but also to promote positive emotions and a sense of well-being.
 By tapping on specific meridian points while focusing on positive affirmations or visualizations, clients can increase their feelings of joy, achievement, and happiness.
-EFT can also be integrated with movement practices such as yoga or dance to promote a mind-body connection and enhance overall well-being.
+Tapping can also be integrated with movement practices such as yoga or dance to promote a mind-body connection and enhance overall well-being.
 This approach can be especially beneficial for clients who struggle with anxiety or depression, as it can help them connect with their bodies and promote a sense of calm and relaxation.